-The 2018 recipients of National Art School Fellowships have been announced, with the honour bestowed upon renowned painters Michael Johnson and Wendy Sharpe.
+The 2023 recipients of National Art School Fellowships have been announced, with the honour bestowed upon Mike Parr and Joan Ross.

-Presented at the annual Graduation ceremony alongside completing Bachelor and Master of Fine Art students, the Fellowship is the School’s highest award.
-Director Steven Alderton says of the Fellows: “In recognising these two prominent alumni, we are recognising their immense contributions to Australian art.
-Their work and their careers are inspirations to our students.”
+Presented at the annual Graduation ceremony alongside completing Bachelor, Master and Doctor of Fine Art students, the Fellowship is the School’s highest award.